PSPDFKit/awesome-nutrient/dws/README.md

 ### Extracting tables

-1. After uploading a PDF document, click "Extract Tables to Excel"
+1. After uploading a PDF document, click "Export to Excel"
 2. Monitor the job progress in the status panel
-3. When complete, click "Download Excel File" to get the extracted tables
+3. Once completed, the extracted Excel file downloads automatically.

 ## Additional resources